• Skip to primary navigation

 This homemade instant pot apple butter recipe is so simple to make and delicious!
 Fall eating should always include something with apple butter on or in it!!
 The spices add warmth to dishes that make it ideal for fall and winter cooking and eating.

-Prep Time 5 minutes mins
+Prep Time 5 minutes

-Cook Time 1 day d 6 hours hrs
+Cook Time 1 day 6 hours

 Equipment